 The catalogue can also be queried via:

-The stacked catalogue is browsable via the web-based interfaces
+The stacked catalogue is also browsable via the web-based interfaces

 Should you have any issues that you wish to raise concerning the X-ray catalogue, please send an email to Natalie Webb with the title '4XMM catalogue issues'.